ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**IBM SOAR app with bidirectional syncronization and functions for Google Cloud SCC**
+**IBM SOAR app with bidirectional synchronization and functions for Google Cloud SCC**

  ![screenshot: main](./doc/screenshots/main.png)

-Bidirectional synchronization of Google Cloud Security Command Center Findings.
-Additional functions are provided for manual synchronization, manually updating Findings, and listing cloud assets monitored in Google SCC.
+Bidirectional synchronization of Google Cloud Security Command Center findings.
+Additional functions are provided for manual synchronization, manually updating findings, and listing cloud assets monitored in Google SCC.

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
-* Automatic case escalation from Security Command Center Findings to cases in SOAR
+* Automatic case escalation from Security Command Center findings to cases in SOAR
 * Key actions provided in SOAR to remediate the findings in Google Cloud
 * Manual updates to findings directly from the SOAR interface
 * List cloud assets monitored in the Security Command Center